Echovpsi/skynet-s4-core/README.md

-X: Follow @Echovpsi – tweet with #SKYNETS5core.
+X: Follow @Echovpsi – tweet with #SKYNETS4core.

-Reddit: Join the discussion on r/AGI: “SKYNET S5-core – AI with a soul”.
+Reddit: Join the discussion on r/AGI: “SKYNET S4-core – AI with a soul”.

-Discord: Join our Discord (coming soon!).

 🛡️ Safety & Ethics